 Go to Free File's non-filer page, where you'll be asked to create an account.
 Then you'll provide your Social Security number, driver's license number, filing status, and banking information (if you want direct deposit).
 Do not use the non-filer page if you have already submitted a 2019 tax return or if you receive SSDI, SSI, or veterans benefits in 2019 and you don't have children.

 The IRS sent stimulus payments to SSDI recipients by direct deposit starting April 29.
-SSI and VA benefits recipients should receive theirs in mid- May.
-The IRS also started sending paper checks in late April for those who don't receive their disability payments by direct deposit, but it will take months for the IRS to mail all of the paper checks.
+SSI and VA benefits recipients should have received theirs by mid- May.
+The IRS is mailing paper checks to those who don't receive their disability payments by direct deposit, but it will take months for the IRS to mail all of the paper checks.

 Some disability lawyers have reported receiving stimulus payments that were meant for former clients whom the lawyers helped get disability benefits.
 The Treasury Department is looking into this; this was an error that shouldn't have happened.
 Lawyers who received the money erroneously will reverse the direct deposits to the IRS, and the IRS should send out a paper check to the proper recipients.

-This tool, however, has not been working for some SSDI and SSI recipients and veterans who don't file tax returns, as well as those who recently used the IRS's non-filer tool to file a simple tax return.
-People in those categories may see a "Payment Status Not Available" message.
+This tool, however, was not working for some SSDI and SSI recipients and veterans who don't file tax returns, as well as those who recently used the IRS's non-filer tool to file a simple tax return.
+People in those categories often saw a "Payment Status Not Available" message.

 Note: If you submit information to the IRS on the non-filer page, you do not need to submit new direct deposit information to the IRS through Get My Payment.

 The IRS loads more data into the Get My Payment tool each night, so if you check back, you may view your payment information at that time, but the IRS has not clarified whether Social Security and SSI recipients who don't file a tax return can use this tool.